 Building a brand doesn’t happen overnight.
 It takes a lot of work to forge strong relationships with people—and much of that work is done through marketing.
 Unless you have a powerhouse internal team to help you tell your story, it’s likely you’ll need a little support in crafting and executing your marketing strategy.
 But searching for the right partner to help you do that can be confusing.
 There are all sorts of agencies out there, so how do you know whether you should hire a creative agency, a digital agency, or an ad agency?

-Here, we’ll break down everything you need to know about creative agencies, helping you understand what they are, why they’re different, and how to find one.
+Here, we’ll break down everything you need to know about creative agencies: what they are, why they’re different, and how to find the right one for you.

 A creative agency is a term for an agency that offers a variety of services that fall under the umbrella of marketing and advertising.
 Basically, if you need any type of creative strategy, work, or promotion, they can help you get it done.